wjholden/Advent-of-Code-2025/README.md

 - Range has some unstable features that might have been useful in day 5.
 - There is no `windows_mut` function.
 - Zed (currently) removes trailing whitespace from lines, which mattered on day 6.
+- If you only need set entries once, then you might be able to significantly speed up an algorithm by removing the data instead of just checking contains.